sasarusadeeksha/project-CMD-virus/README.md

 ## 📦 How to Use

-1. Download `NeuroPulse.exe` from this repository.
+1. Download `BooMBoX.exe` from this repository.
 2. Double-click to run.
 3. Enjoy the chaos — or panic 😅